Jump to section

 Make plenty of fresh water available to the cat and make the cat's environment as stress-free as possible.

-Excess Acidity in the Blood Questions and Advice from Veterinary Professionals
+Excess Acidity in the Blood Average Cost

 How accurate is pretty litters "changing color" in problems with felines health?
 My cats urine has sometimes been green and it says that it is kidney tubular acidosis.
 Exactly how worrying should this be?
 My cat has not had any mood changes at all.
 She is completely herself.
 The only change has been her diet.
 She is overweight and she is on a new food, Blue Buffalo, weight control.